rmcanany/SolidEdgeHousekeeper/HelpTopics.md

 > *This is going to save me SO MUCH TIME!
 Thank you for sharing!*

-> *Thank you for all your time and effort (...)
-Also thanks a lot for making it open source.
-I constantly reference your code for my own macros, which motivates me to make my projects open source as well.*
+> *I just got a new job and my first assignment was updating THOUSANDS of old drawings.
+No one could believe it was done in two days.
+Because of your tool, my boss now thinks I'm a GENIUS!
+I can't thank you enough!*

 > *Awesome.
 It looks like you are still overachieving with this app, and I thank you for it.
 If they ever figure out how to automate me running Housekeeper, I will be out of a job!*

-> *Rad, this saves a mountain of time for me.
-Thanks!*
+> *Thank you for all your time and effort (...)
+Also thanks a lot for making it open source.
+I constantly reference your code for my own macros, which motivates me to make my projects open source as well.*

-> *Congratulations on being named a Siemens Techcxllence Award Finalist!
-Your program, and the community that has grown around it, are truly an inspiration to all!*
+> *Congratulations on being named a Siemens Techcellence Award Finalist!
+Your program, and the community which has grown around it, are truly an inspiration to all!*

 Responding to the prompt *"Heard any good jokes about Solid Edge Housekeeper?"*, Google's Bard said: